 The respiratory system introduces the student to the anatomy and physiology of the upper and lower respiratory system.
 The student will also be introduced to the etiology of common respiratory disorders/diseases, and the diagnosis, treatment and prevention of disease.
 Related pharmacological agents, oxygen precautions/interventions and nutritional needs are discussed.
-The unit emphasizes the nursing interventions and the psychosocial aspects for the care of the client with a respiratory disorder.
+The unit emphasizes nursing interventions and the psychosocial aspects for the care of the client with a respiratory disorder.
 Selected clinical experiences will allow the student to practice appropriate nursing skills.
 Assessment Technologies Institute (ATI) material will be used as a tool to enhance this course subject matter.
 The course delivery method is residential.
-43 Lecture Hours, 8 Lab Hours, 48 Clinical Hours.